dictadata/pdf-data-parser/README.md

-# pdfDataParser 2.3.x
+# pdf-data-parser 0.9.x

-Storage junction for PDF tabular data.
+Parse and stream a PDF as tabular data using Node.js and Mozilla's pdf.js library.

 ## Installation